(2015-2017)

 He was named by The Jewish Daily Forward as one of America’s Most Inspiring Rabbis, publishes widely, releases two weekly podcasts, and is a regular contributor to Haaretz, Huffington Post, Jewish Values Online, and other publications.
 Originally from Atlanta, Georgia, Michael relishes spending time with his wife and two young children, and enjoys movies, traveling, and pizza.

-Rabbi David Segal was born and raised in Houston, TX and is now the rabbi of the Aspen Jewish Congregation in Aspen, CO.
+Rabbi David Segal was born and raised in Houston, TX and will graduate from University of Houston School of Law with a J.D. in 2024, after which he will clerk for a federal judge in Houston.
 David graduated from Princeton University with a BA in Classics and Jewish Studies.
-After graduation, he worked at the Religious Action Center of Reform Judaism in Washington, DC on a range of domestic political issues as well as interfaith dialogue.
-He was ordained in May 2010 by HUC-JIR in New York.
+After graduation, he worked at the Religious Action Center of Reform Judaism (RAC) in Washington, DC on a range of domestic political issues as well as interfaith dialogue.
+He was ordained as a rabbi in May 2010 by HUC-JIR in New York.
 During rabbinic school, David spent summers interning as a hospital chaplain in Seattle, WA and as a community organizer with the URJ’s Just Congregations in Boston, MA.
+After ordination, David served as the rabbi of the Aspen Jewish Congregation, alongside his wife and co-clergy Cantor Rollin Simmons, for seven years.
+In 2017, David and his wife and two children moved to his hometown of Houston, where he returned to the RAC to found their Texas state organizing project.
+He led RAC-TX for four years, until he decided that law school was the next step in his professional journey.
+During law school, David has interned with a federal judge and a voting rights advocacy organization, and he has studied First Amendment, religion and law, civil rights, and American political thought.
+David was named by the Jewish Forward as one of America’s Most Inspiring Rabbis.
+He is an alumnus of the Wexner Graduate Fellowship.l chaplain in Seattle, WA and as a community organizer with the URJ’s Just Congregations in Boston, MA.
 David was named by the Jewish Forward as one of America’s Most Inspiring Rabbis.
 He is an alumnus of the Wexner Graduate Fellowship and is on the board of the Aspen Homeless Shelter and the Pitkin County Senior Services Council.
 He writes a monthly column for the Aspen Times, blogs occasionally, and dabbles in stand-up comedy.
 David has lived in the Roaring Fork Valley of Colorado since July 2010, along with his wife and co-clergy, Cantor Rollin Simmons, and their two children.